 - Plan for possible eventualities at each stage of the procedure.

-- Minimize hazards as much as possible.
+- Minimise hazards as much as possible.

 - Delegate parts of the strategy and provide briefings to junior leaders.